dhis2-metadata/REHAB-AGG-Rehabilitation/docs/rehab_aggregate_design.md

 ### Predictors

-The Rehabilitation package includes a set of predictors that are used to produce data values for rehabilitation personnel and rehabilitation package availability indicators:
+The Rehabilitation package includes a set of predictors that are used to produce data values for rehabilitation occupational groups and rehabilitation package availability indicators:

 | Name                                              | UID           | Period type |
 |---------------------------------------------------|---------------|-------------|